HelyaFarid/rctr-final-project/README.md

 - [add link to your react architecture]()

-### MVP/PostMVP - 5min

-The functionality will then be divided into two separate lists: MPV and PostMVP.
-Carefully decided what is placed into your MVP as the client will expect this functionality to be implemented upon project completion.

 #### MVP EXAMPLE
 - Home page with several sections about my site
-- Products page that will render product info pulled in via an API
-- Ability for user to favorite a product
+- Log in/sign up button (for rating and commenting)
-- Ability for user to add product to shopping cart
+- Ability for user to add therapist's details to myList
+-

 #### PostMVP EXAMPLE

-- Add Stripe or Shopify Pay for checkout
+- Add Profile page for therapist could be a blog
-- Caputre users email in a form and send an automated response
+- Subscription button for marketing
 - Build the app for mobile/tablet/desktop

 ## API